 Do you have to pay taxes on Bitcoin and crypto?

 Yes, you'll pay tax on cryptocurrency gains and income in the US.
 The IRS is clear that crypto may be subject to Income Tax or Capital Gains Tax, depending on the specific transaction you've made.

 How much is crypto taxed in the USA?

-You'll pay up to 37% tax on short-term capital gains and crypto income and between 0% to 20% tax on long-term capital gains.
-The amount of tax you'll pay on crypto in the USA depends on how much you earn, the specific transaction and how long you've held the asset.
+You'll pay up to 37% tax on short-term capital gains and crypto income and between 0% to 20% tax on long-term capital gains - although NFTs deemed collectibles may be taxed at 28%.
+The amount of tax you'll pay on crypto in the USA depends on how much you earn, the specific transaction, and how long you've held the asset.

 This guide is regularly updated

 Before we dive into our US crypto tax guide - the IRS rules on crypto tax are constantly changing.
 At Koinly, we keep a very close eye on the IRS crypto policies and regularly update this guide to keep you informed and tax-compliant.